sshmaxime/ledger-hack-check/README.md

 Hence I created a tool for people to know if their personal are out there inside that second part leak.

 All leaked emails have been SHA256 and can be found in the `hashed_ledger_hack.ts` file under `app/src`.
-Not other data is available inside this repository - I thought about crypting additional data (phone number, address, name, surname) and uncrypting it using the email hash but it first end up being a huge file and second being not really secure as it could be a way for bad intentioned people to retrieve someone's personnal info with an email.
+No other data is available inside this repository - I thought about crypting additional data (phone number, address, name, surname) and uncrypting it using the email hash but it first end up being a huge file and second being not really secure as it could be a way for bad intentioned people to retrieve someone's personnal info with an email.

 > The site might be a bit slow and that's normal.
 I didn't want to use a server or anything, hence everything is stored inside the frontend build - including the 250k+ lines file.

-> Some emails where registered several times.
+> Some emails were registered several times.

 **If you need precision on your data I can let you know about it at @ maximeauba@gmail.com**